-The number of vehicle trips proposed is relatively low and qualified the project for expedited review.
+The number of vehicle trips proposed is relatively low and qualifies the project for expedited review.
 However, because a portion of the trips will be by heavy cement mixers, care should be taken to consider project driveway design and construction, route choice, turning movements, acceleration and deceleration, railroad crossings, and grades that will be affected by that vehicle type.
-There are two public freight railroad crossings in the vicinity of the project.
 Coordination is encouraged between Henry County, the Georgia Department of Transportation, and the City of Hampton on any potential effects from truck travel generated by the project.
 In terms of routing, the site is not located directly on a state route.
 The Henry County Department of Transportation has noted that truck traffic from this DRI must be directed from the site to the east, via Pine View Drive, to the official freight route of Old Highway 3, to travel north and south.
 This will avoid placing heavy truck traffic on adjacent residential streets, including Amah Lee Road and Steele Drive south of Amah Lee Road.
-The City of Hampton further notes that truck through-traffic is prohibited in the Downtown Historic District along Old Highway 3 (aka E. Main Street) and Oak Street.
 The intersection of Pine View Drive, Old Highway 3, and the Norfolk Southern rail line should be carefully studied for potential upgrades needed for truck traffic generated by this project and other businesses.
 Signage and other instruction for truck drivers should be considered to ensure compliance.